briandipalma/spa-2014-communicator/README.md

 	}
 	```

-Now we can take a look at Web Components.
+Now we can take a look at Web Components https://github.com/briandipalma/spa-2014-contacts-list